-So how do we know what medieval cookery was like?
-There are precious few definitive ‘recipe books’ from that time still in existence but there are two manuscripts which historians favour as most important. – one in English and one in French.
+So how do we know what medieval food was like?
+There are few definitive ‘recipe books’ from that time but there are two manuscripts which historians favour as being the most important.
+One manuscript is in English and the other in French.

-For more detailed information on the two, definitive medieval cookery manuscripts “The Forme of Cury” and “Le Viandier” visit our links page.
+For more detailed information on these medieval cookery manuscripts “The Forme of Cury” and “Le Viandier” visit my links page.